sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ## Managing session related data

 Usually a web application needs to save some additional user related data inside a session.
 For example, a e-commerce shop needs to remember which basket belongs to which customer.
 Of course, the application could just store this information inside the related database record, but this becomes fast unmaintainable and bloated.
 ZenTS has a concept of so-called **session stores**, which allows you to save extra data for every security provider.
-It's **mandatory** to configure a store for every security provider, because ZenTS will never write session data on the client side.
+It's **mandatory** to configure a store for every security provider.

-The builtin sessions stores are:
+The builtin session stores are:

 - **_redis_** (recommend): Stores session data in a [redis](./redis.md) key-value database.
-This is the preferred session store, because redis architecture scales very well under heavy load.
+This is the preferred session store, because redis architecture scales very well under heavy load and is easy extendible.
 - **_database_**: Stores session data in a database table using the [ORM](./database.md).
-- **_file_**: Saves session data in multiple json files.
+- **_file_**: Saves session data in multiple JSON files.
 The file session store should **only be used for development or testing purpose**, because it isn't build with performance in mind and doesn't scale well in applications under heavy load.

 ### Enable redis session store

-To enable the redis session store, set `store.type` to `redis` in a security provider config:
+To enable the redis session store, set `store.type` to `redis`:

 ```json{7}
 {